Skip to content

 The Largest Mosque in the World and What Makes It So Impressive

 The peculiar design by the Turkish architect Vedat Dalokay was chosen after an international competition.
 Without a typical dome, the mosque is shaped like a Bedouin tent surrounded by 260 feet, 79 metres tall minarets.
 The design features 8-sided shell-shaped sloping roofs forming a triangular worship hall which can hold 10.000 worshippers.
 The structure extends to an area of 130.000 square metres.
 The mosque overlooks the landscape of Islamabad.
-It lies at the north end of Faisal Avenue, putting it at the northernmost end of the city and the foot of Margalla hills, the western foothills of the Himalayas.
-It lies on an elevated area of land against a panoramic backdrop of the National Park.
+It lies at the north end of Faisal Avenue, at the northernmost end of the city and the foot of Margalla Hills, the western foothills of the Himalayas.
+It lies on an elevated land area against a panoramic backdrop of the National Park.

-Faisal mosque was the largest mosque in the world from 1986 until 1993 when it was surpassed by the mosques in Saudi Arabia.
+The Faisal mosque was the largest in the world from 1986 until 1993, when the mosques in Saudi Arabia surpassed it.
 Faisal mosque is now the 5th largest mosque in the world in terms of capacity.
-The motive for the mosque started in 1996 when King Faisal bin Abdulaziz supported the initiative of the Pakistani government to build a national mosque in Islamabad during an official visit to Pakistan.
+The motive for the mosque started in 1996 when King Faisal bin Abdulaziz supported the Pakistani government’s initiative to build a national mosque in Islamabad during an official visit to Pakistan.
 In 1969, a competition was held in which architects from 17 countries submitted 43 proposals.
 The winning design was that of the Turkish architect Vedat Dalokay.
-Forty-six acres of land were given for the project and the execution was appointed to Pakistani engineers and workers.
-The construction of the mosque started in 1976 by National Construction LTD of Pakistan.
+Forty-six acres of land were given for the project, and Pakistani engineers and workers were appointed to execute it.
+The mosque’s construction started in 1976 by National Construction LTD of Pakistan.

-The concept that Dalokay managed to achieve in the King Faisal mosque was to present the mosque as the representation of the modern capital, Islamabad.
+The concept that Dalokay managed to achieve in the King Faisal mosque was to present the mosque as representing the modern capital, Islamabad.
 He formed his concept according to Quranic guidelines.
-The context, monumentality, modernity, and valuable heritage from the recent generation to the future ones all are the major design reference that aided Dalokay to achieve the final design of the King Faisal mosque.
-Moreover, the mosque is not closed to a border wall like any other mosque, but instead, it’s open to the land.
-The dome in his design was unique, where he used a typical Bedouin tent design rather than having a dome to look like and to be an extension of the Margalla Hills.
+The context, monumentality, modernity, and valuable heritage from the recent generation to the future are all the primary design references that aided Dalokay in achieving the final design of the King Faisal mosque.
+Moreover, the mosque is not close to a border wall like any other mosque but is open to the land.
+The dome in his design was unique as he used a typical Bedouin tent design rather than having a dome to look like and to be an extension of the Margalla Hills.

 Leave a comment